alexdlaird/amazon-orders/README.md

 `amazon-orders` is an unofficial library that provides a command line interface alongside a programmatic API that can be used to interact with Amazon.com's consumer-facing website.

-This package works by parsing website data from Amazon.com.
+This works by parsing website data from Amazon.com.
 A nightly build validates functionality to ensure its stability, but as Amazon provides no official API to use, this package may break at any time.
 This package only supports the English version of the website.